12 Reasons Why Your Facebook Ads Are Not Delivering

 Besides that, you can set pop-up ads on your website in order to collect emails and use them for your future advertising campaigns.

 When do you usually launch your Facebook ads?
 Do you have a schedule based on research?
-Or you just trust your instincts?
+Or do you just trust your instincts?

 Timing is a very frequent Facebook ad mistake.
 That’s why you need to consider the time zone and lifestyle of your audience.
 For example, if you’re advertising for moms in the USA, your ads have to be shown around 9 pm after the kids have gone to bed in this time zone.